mostafa-meerzad/issue-tracker/Notes.md

   return <div></div>;
 };
 ```

+## use Zod schema to infer the form-field types

+first install this `"@hookform/resolvers": "^3.3.1",` package which allows us to use integrate react-hook-form with Zod

 here is how to have a Zod schema in one place and use it with React-hook-form